IBM/data-governance-insurance-chatbot-app/README.md

 ![create_db2_credential](images/create_db2_credential.png)

 **Note the username, password, host and port of the DB2 instance.
-The will be needed for configuring ECommerce Portal Application, Watson Knowledge Catalog and Watson Query**
+The will be needed for configuring Insurance Portal Application, Watson Knowledge Catalog and Watson Query**

 ![note_credential](images/note_credential.png)